Northern Ireland to host 2019 Open Championship

 One certainty for this Open is that the Dunluce course at Royal Portrush Dunluce will be an outstanding success.
 It was already a stunning masterpiece laid out by the renowned Harry Colt on awe-inspiring linksland.
 Various changes have been made to lengthen the course and to provide the best space for the tented village etc.

 The population of Northern Ireland is only about 1.85 million representing 3% of the UK population.
 A big challenge for the organisers is how to utilise the infrastructure of this small province to deal with a large influx of visitors during Open week.
 In 2012 the Irish Open was held at Royal Portrush and spectators totalled 112,000 for the event.
 The 2017 Open at Royal Birkdale in England had 235,000 spectators but numbers in 2019 will probably not reach this level.

 The majority of hotel accommodation for visitors is at Belfast (60 miles from Portrush) and Londonderry (37 miles from Portrush).

 Rail travel from Belfast and Londonderry to Portrush is available but has limitations.
-The Londonderry line is very scenic but is single track to Coleraine and Porstewart.
+The Londonderry line is very scenic but is a single track to Coleraine and Portstewart.
 Part of the Belfast line to Coleraine is single track.
 There is a short connection of about 5 miles from Coleraine to Portrush, again single track.
 Rail is often a good way to travel to an Open.
-In this case it could be worth exploring advance reservations closer to the date.
+In this case, it could be worth exploring advance reservations closer to the date.